 - Why is it dense?
 The loaf probably didn't rise enough before it was baked, resulting in a dense, doughy texture.
 Next time, let it rise until springy to the touch and almost doubled in size before baking.

 - Why is it dry?
 The loaf was most likely baked too long.
-Sometimes, it's hard to tell when a loaf is fully cooked, so I like to use a meat thermometer.
+Sometimes, it's hard to tell when a loaf is fully cooked, so use a meat thermometer.
 Poke it into the thickest part of the bread and wait a few seconds.
 It should read 190°F when the loaf is fully baked.

 Other Sweet Breads You'll Love